 What is a USPTO Disclaimer?

 A disclaimer is a written statement that becomes part of a trademark application.
-The disclaimer indicates that the owner of the trademark is not claiming exclusive rights to a specific portion of the trademark.
+It indicates that the owner of the trademark is not claiming exclusive rights to a specific portion of the trademark.
 The standardized USPTO disclaimer format is as follows:

 “No claim is made to the exclusive right to use [insert disclaimed portion] apart from the mark as shown.”